 - Serve delicious nei kadalai along with hot tea or coffee in the evening.

-- Frying chickpeas inside wired skimmer helps to fry them uniformly and also helps to remove them from oil easily.
+- Frying chickpeas inside wired skimmer helps to fry them uniformly and also helps to gather them easily.

 - I have added garlic generously, if you want you can reduce or leave garlic.

 - I have crushed garlic pods along with their skin to enhance its flavor.